What is humulene? The herbal terpene found in cannabis

 An introduction to humulene with herb visuals

-Research published in the Russian Journal of Plant Physiology highlights that terpenes like humulene are more than just fragrant compounds.
-In Arabidopsis thaliana, these volatile organic compounds have distinct distributions between leaves and roots, influencing plant responses to environmental stress and photosynthetic activity.
+Research published in the Russian Journal of Plant Physiology shows that terpenes such as humulene are more than just aromatic compounds.
+In studies on Arabidopsis thaliana, these volatile organic compounds were found to be distributed differently between leaves and roots, influencing how the plant responds to environmental stress and how it manages photosynthetic activity.

 Order and get up to 30% off your CBD oil